-- Passport Size photograph of the directors
+- Passport size photograph of the directors

-- Working Email address and Contact number.
+- Working Email address and Contact number

 All the designated directors of the company have to obtain their DIN.
-As per the new rules it can be obtained during the incorporation of the company through SPICe form without applying for an extra DIR-3 form.
+As per the new rule it can be obtained during the incorporation of the company through SPICe form without applying for an extra DIR-3 form.

-Step 3: Reservation of the Name of the Company:
+- Reserving the Name of the Company

 Once the name has been approved, the applicant must start the incorporation process by preparing the below-given documents:

 - Memorandum of Association or MOA: it is drafted as per the objectives of the company.